revature-curriculum/html-button-tag-javalin/README.md

 ## Javalin HTML Button Tag
 ---
 ### Description
-In this lab you will create a functioning button using the button tag.
+In this lab, you will create a functioning button using the button tag.

 ---
 ### Steps